 We gravitate towards our passion.
-And I believe that when you are passionate about what you do, giving your best comes naturally.
+And I believe that giving your best comes naturally when you are passionate about what you do.

-Your passion does not have to be motivational speaking to become a motivational speaker.
+To become a motivational speaker, your passion does not have to be motivational speaking.
 Your passions can be technology, medicine, travel, human rights, photography, or public service — and you are too happy to share this passion with others.

 Many motivational speakers are, well, great speakers.
-Their words can mesmerize you that they can make you raise your hand, then put them down to get your wallets.
+Their words can mesmerize you by making you raise your hand, then put them down to get your wallets.

 Besides, you can learn how to speak well.
 You can know how to tell stories.
 You can understand what motivates people and how to motivate them.